 Firstly, you need a written confirmation of your supervisor to guide you (full-time professor of the Faculty of Law).
 The confirmation must be added to your applications forms.
+Step 2:

-Once you have found a supervisor, please complete the admittance application of the Service Center Studium, section International Admissions and Services- IAS (see address below in chapter "Important addresses").
-The admittance application has to be submitted before July 15th for the winter term and before January 15th for the summer term.
+Once you have found a supervisor, please complete the admittance application.
+The admittance application has to be submitted directly to the International Office of the Faculty of Law before July 15th for the winter term and before January 15th for the summer term.
+It is highly recommended to get in touch with us at least three months before the application deadline.
+Step 3:

 Finally, in cooperation with the section International Admissions and Services (IAS), the Faculty will make the final decision concerning the admittance for the following semester.
 In cases of particularly high numbers of applicants, the Faculty reserves the right to accept applicants for the winter term only, meaning that admittance is only possible once a year.
 Currently, admittance to the LL.M. postgraduate course of studies is possible in both the winter and summer semester.
 The Faculty of Law's graduate committee finalises enrolment for the postgraduate studies after the applicant arrives in Freiburg.
 This decision is exclusively an act of administration and based on the decision taken by the IAS and the faculty.
 Once you have found a postgraduate studies supervisor, you may consult with him/her on questions and concerns that may arise.
-However, until that point feel free to visit us in the International Office
+However, until that point feel free to visit us in the International Office After your arrival in Freiburg: